Simplify your stack and build anything. Or everything.

 4. Passing data between hooks and middleware or custom endpoints: Hooks could set context across multiple collections and then be used in a final postMiddleware.

-How to Use Context
+How To Use Context

 Let's see examples on how context can be used in the first two scenarios mentioned above: